 Figure 2.
 Schematic of an oblique chain from the dorsoventral perspective showing the zooid and stolon axes and the zooid rotation angle (degree of linearity) relative to those axes.
-Black lines indicate gill barswhile gray lines represent endostyles.
+Black lines indicate gill bars (mostly occluded by zooid axis) while gray lines represent endostyles.

-Madin (1990) found a linear relationship between swimming effort (pulsation rate) and swimming velocity in solitary zooids and it is reasonable to expect this relationship in colonial zooids.
-While bodyb size predicts swimming velocity in many animals (Vogel 2008),Madin (1990) did not find such a relationship in salp blastozooids or oozooids.
-Since asynchronous-pulsating cruising salp colonies overcome many of the acceleration issues that limit single-jetters (Sutherland & Weihs 2017), zooid (propeller) size may also be predictive of swimming speed across species.
-Salp zooids pump water as a means of filter feeding as well as to move in the water column.
-The latter function is particularly relevant for species that undergo diel vertical migration, which not all species do (Madin et al. 1996).
-ThereforeTherefore, we expect the eco-evolutionary relevance of swimming speed, and the hydrodynamic efficiency may vary between species (Damian-Serrano et al. 2023).

-The energetic costs of salp locomotion have been previously estimated using mechanically estimated propulsive efficiency as a proxy in three species (Sutherland & Madin 2010, Gemmell et al. 2021) and with a direct comparison between swimming and anesthetized respiration rates in Salpa fusiformis (Trueman et al. 1984).
-The metabolic demands of salp colonies have been estimated for a few species of salps in context with other gelatinous zooplankton (Biggs 1977, Schneider 1992, Mayzaud et al. 2005, Trueblood 2019), showing that salps have a relatively higher respiration rate than other gelatinous taxa.
-Cetta et al. (1986) compared the respiration rates across salp species to their pulsation rate and swimming speeds, revealing that more active species had higher respiration rates.
+The energetic costs of salp locomotion from mechanically estimated propulsive efficiency suggest that like other jet-propelled swimmers, salps are hydrodynamically efficient (Sutherland & Madin 2010, Gemmell et al. 2021, Trueman et al. 1984).
+The few metabolic measurements of swimming salps show that more active species-- in terms of swimming speed and pulsation rates-- have the highest respiration rates (Cetta et al. 1986) and that salps have higher respiration rates than other gelatinous taxa (Biggs 1977, Schneider 1992, Mayzaud et al. 2005, Trueblood 2019).
 However, the specific costs incurred by their swimming activity and their relationship to swimming speed have never been examined across the diversity of salp species.
-We expect that species with a higher overall pulsation rate invest more of their metabolic demands in swimming.

-In some single-jetters, swimming speed can be directly proportional to the cost of transport (Bi & Zhu 2019) due to a highly inefficient refill phase in the jetting cycle which requires costly acceleration forces to reach high swimming speeds.
-Since salps are also jet-propelled swimmers, faster-swimming salps may incur higher costs of transport than their slower counterparts.

-In this study, we compare the swimming speeds across 17 salp species and the energetic costs of swimming across 15 species, encompassing all six different salp colony architectures (Table S1).
-In addition, we investigate how swimming speed varies with the number of propeller zooids and evaluate whether differences in frontal area scaling drive disparities between colonial architectures.
-Finally, we assess how the cost of transport of salp colony swimming varies between species, as well as how it scales with swimming speed and pulsation effort.
+In this study, we compare swimming speeds across 17 salp species and energetic costs of swimming across 15 species, encompassing all seven known salp colony architectures (Fig. 1, Table S1).
+In addition, we investigate how swimming speed varies with the number of propeller zooids and differences in frontal area scaling between colonial architectures.
+Finally, we compare cost of transport (COT) across salp species and assess how COT scales with swimming speed and pulsation effort.

 Materials and Methods